fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 end
 ```

-If you are testing something that requires nearly the same test to be run repeatedly, for example when testing a controller that has a user authentication `before_action`.
-In cases like this, you can create a shared example by [including a module](https://canaryup.com/blog/shared-examples-with-minitest).
+If you are testing something that requires nearly the same test to be run repeatedly, for example when testing a controller that has a user authentication `before_action`, you can create a shared example by [including a module](https://canaryup.com/blog/shared-examples-with-minitest).

 If you need even more control, you can create an object with custom behavior that inherits from `Minitest::Test`, and have your tests inherit from it.
 Doing so allows you to completely customize your test suite with new methods as you see fit.